mtheoryx/drpoindexter/public-site/src/notes/docker-zsh/index.md

 RUN usermod -s $(which zsh) root
 ```

-And now we use zsh as our default entry command:
+And now we use zsh as our command:

 ```bash
 docker run -it zsh-custom /bin/zsh